Thanksgiving Day shopping: retailer sales trump tradition

 Jim Brownell, vice president Retail Industry Solutions for sourcing company GT Nexus said retailers were using the extra hours of sales to keep up the frenzy as the chase the dollars.

-“The retailers are generating it (demand), the consumers aren’t demanding it,” said Brownell, who had worked with retailers like Williams-Sonoma Inc, Restoration Hardware and Gap.
+“The retailers are generating it (demand), the consumers aren’t demanding it,” said Brownell, who had worked with retailers like Williams-Sonoma Inc (WSM.N), Restoration Hardware (RH.N) and Gap.

 The trouble is, items on sale are low margin, so they do not bring in a lot of money unless volumes are high.